- Akira T. Jackson

 Director Akira Jackson, began her work with the Transgender Advocates for Justice and Accountability Coalition in August 2016.
 Also, Director Jackson has been a researcher at the University of California San Francisco under the Center for AIDS Prevention Sciences for 6 years.
 Ms. Jackson has experience in program development, coalition building, community mobilization, social justice leadership, community-based health research, database design and management, public speaking, and fundraising.

 Erin Wilson (she/her) is a Senior Research Scientist at the San Francisco Department of Public Health and leads a portfolio of research and interventions at our Trans Research Unit for Equity (TRUE).
 She is focused on research in partnership with community to address the most pressing issues affecting health equity for trans women of color in San Francisco and around the world.

-Sean Arayasirikul, PhD (they/them), is an Assistant Professor at the University of California, San Francisco.
+Sean Arayasirikul, PhD (they/them), is an Associate Professor at the University of California, Irvine in the Department of Health, Society, and Behavior.
 As a medical sociologist, they utilize mobile health and digital technologies to examine and disrupt health inequities at the intersection of race, sexual orientation, and minority gender identity.
 They hope to forge new models of public accountability in a culture of health that values and protects trans women of color.